devam2001/hacktoberfest/meetup.md

 - Make connections with people you meet and keep them within your network
 - Talk to more people and understand how you can improve in your skills
 - Stay till the event is over, the fun part is at the ending of the event!
+- I don't know which type of goodies they gave....

 ## MEETUP DETAILS
 ### Introduction